diegopacheco/java-pocs/pocs/seda-pipeline-memory-v5/README.md

 * I did not code a EventMetadata but this could be useful, a class that has timestamp of the event creating and "stamps" of all parts the event travel in the states of the pipeline, it would be usefully for debugging and bookkeeping as well, we could attach metrics to the event this way.
-* There is one big performance optimization that can be done, since PipelineManager controls everything, we could not only send the message to the queue, but make the worker talk to he PipelineManager and the PipelineManaher would talk to the queue, them we could make tasks END all the time, and never we would have busy waiting or bloking, since arraivals are controlled by PipelineManager in this case it would make the whole thing use much less CPU, since no one would be wairing or checking on the queue.
-* It's also possible to have the whole pipeline lazy, just have one inbound queue and create the rest ondeamnd.
-Instead of the worker being polling the queue it could be the wother way around, submit tasks as to a central queue with 1 generic worker like a event loop this thread could be single threaded and one recive a message it would spawn the other workers and submit they tasks this is like the reactor pattern or event loop if you will.
-We could doit without the queue* we could just submit to a single thread executor pool, them this worker triggers all other things, no more busy waiting.
-This pool it would be in the front of the whole pipeline.

 ### Build
 ```bash